NVIDIA/cutlass/README.md

     conv/                    # code specialized for convolution

+    epilogue/                # code specialized for the epilogue of gemm/convolution

     gemm/                    # code specialized for general matrix product computations

     layout/                  # layout definitions for matrices, tensors, and other mathematical objects in memory